paramireze/paramireze.github.io/about.md

 ![paul avatar]({{ "/assets/images/profile/bfd.JPG" }})

 Hello World.
-Welcome to my blog.
-This is where I like to share my life experiences and strategies I have come up with.
+This is where I like to share my life experiences and strategies for learning new things.
+I am an avid endurance junkie and will often nerd out about fitness.
+If you don't mind all those things, welcome to my blog.

-If you want to contact me, I can be reached at paramireze @ gmail . com (spaces are intentional to avoid scriptings using reg-ex to collect emails.
-Bad robots bad)
+If you want to contact me, I can be reached at paramireze @ gmail . com